 Florida drivers should be aware that the panthers typically inhabit the forests of south Everglades National Park, the swamps and pine lands of southwest Florida and the farm areas west of Lake Okeechobee.
 Recognizing where these animals reside can help drivers me more aware of when to slow down for a potential panther crossing.

 The Florida panther was placed on the U.S. Endangered Species list in 1973 and was considered critically endangered until 2008.
-Gordon & Doner urges drivers to watch for these animals when driving near forests and swamps in southern Florida.
+The injury attorneys at Gordon & Doner urge drivers to watch for these animals when driving near forests and swamps in southern Florida.